 - the price of your wines, and if you are selling through local wine shops, government stores, and/or through your winery

 MyWinePal will respond with the address to courier your wines to, and will advise you when the reviews are complete.
-The reviews will be tweeted, put on the MyWinePal blog, and in the Wine Reviews section of the MyWinePal.com website.
+The reviews will be tweeted, put on the MyWinePal website, and Facebook.
 Let MyWinePal promote your wines.
 There is NO charge for this service.
+Email email@example.com.

-I love to write, especially about wine and travel.
-I am available to contribute content for your magazine, newspaper, and/or blog.
-I have travelled extensively around the world, as well am very familiar with my own backyard, beautiful British Columbia.
+I love to write, especially about wine, food and travel.
+I can contribute content for your magazine, newspaper, and/or website.
+I travel extensively around the world, as well as am very familiar with my own backyard, beautiful British Columbia.
 Let me share my travel enthusiasm with your readers.

 Latest posts by mywinepal (Posts)